Navy URLO ISPP: Unrestricted Line Officer In-Service Procurement Program (2025)

 Upon Selection

-All selected candidates must attend Officer Candidate School (OCS) in Newport, Rhode Island.
+All selected candidates must attend the 12-week Officer Candidate School (OCS) in Newport, Rhode Island.

-The program includes physical training, leadership development, and instruction in naval customs and traditions.
+The program covers physical training, leadership development, and naval customs and traditions.
+Finish OCS, and you’re commissioned as an Ensign, ready for your first duty station.

 Service Obligation

-All officers are required to serve an eight-year term (Title 10 U.S. Code section 651).
+All officers must serve an eight-year term under Title 10 U.S. Code § 651.

-Prior enlisted military members with qualifying records are designated and paid at the O-1E paygrade.
+Prior enlisted members with qualifying records are commissioned at the O-1E paygrade, which includes higher pay based on prior service.

 Scroll to Top